|Last Quarterly Update:||2/27/2017|

 |Industry Overview||Trends & Challenges||Industry Forecast|

 |Quarterly Industry Update||Call Prep Questions||Website & Media Links|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry operate physical retail establishments that sell items such as clothing, cosmetics, footwear, and home furnishings, typically from registers within individual departments.
-Major companies include Dillard's, JCPenney, Macy's, and Sears (all based in the US), as well as Debenhams and Marks & Spencer (UK), El Corte Ingles (Spain), Galeria Kaufhof (Germany), Galeries Lafayette (France), and Tokyu Department (Japan).
+Major companies include Dillard's, JCPenney, Macy's, and Sears (all based in the US), as well as Hudson's Bay Co.
+(Canada), Debenhams and Marks & Spencer (UK), El Corte Ingles (Spain), Galeria Kaufhof (Germany), Galeries Lafayette (France), and Isetan Mitsukoshi (Japan).

 Department stores differ from discount department stores, such as Wal-Mart and Target, in that most department stores have checkout registers within individual merchandise departments instead of a central checkout area.
 A separate Discount Department Stores profile covers that industry.

 Consumer spending and fashion trends drive demand.
-The profitability of individual companies depends on effective merchandising and marketing.
-Large companies have advantages in purchasing, distribution, and marketing.
+The profitability of individual companies depends on effective merchandising and marketing and high customer traffic.
+Large companies have economies of scale in purchasing, distribution, and marketing.
 Small companies can compete effectively by offering unique merchandise, providing superior customer service, or delivering a distinctive store experience.
-The industry is highly concentrated: the top eight companies generate about 95 percent of industry revenue.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options